FiscalNote/BillSum/README.md

 ## Preparing labeled data

+1. Run `billsum/data_prep/clean_text.py` to clean up the whitespace formatting in the dataset.
+Outputs new jsonlines files with 'clean_text' field + original fields to `PREFIX/clean_data`

-Run `billsum/data_prep/label_sentences.py` to create labeled dataset.
+2. Run `billsum/data_prep/label_sentences.py` to create labeled dataset.

 This script takes each document, splits it into sentences, processes them with Spacy to get useful syntactic features and calculates the Rouge Score relative to the summary.

-Outputs for each dataset part will be a pickle file with a dict of (bill_id, sentence data) pairs
+Outputs for each dataset part will be a pickle file with a dict of (bill_id, sentence data) pairs.
+(Stored under `PREFIX/sent_data/`) directory

 ```
 Bill_id --> [